sonydevworld/spresense/sdk/configs/examples/audio_recognizer/README.txt

-This configuration contains required options to audio_recognizer example.
+This configuration contains required options to use audio_recognizer example.

+[Source path]
+examples/audio_recognizer